fredyouhanaie/espace-examples/tsudoku/README.md

 * `tsudoku1` is the first of the solver modules.
 It implements the simplest method of solving the puzzle.

+* `tsudoku2` is an alternative solver that keeps all the cell data in the tuple space.
+In contrast to `tsudoku` where each cell worker maintains its own data.

 Further modules will provide more complex solvers.

 ## Trying it out